au-crustcrawler/au_crustcrawler_base/readme.md

 -----------
 This package provides an example of how to configure the dynamixel components and how to make a model of the robot arm.
+Go to the wiki for exercises and tutorials related to the ROB1 course at Aarhus University.

 Clone the aucrustcrawlerbase package: